Gluten Free Barbecue Meatball Subs

 Olive oil, for drizzling

-Once meatballs are cooked, toss them with additional barbecue sauce and place under the broiler for 2 minutes to caramelize the sauce.
+Once the meatballs are done, toss them with a little extra barbecue sauce so they’re nice and saucy.
+Crush them under the broiler for a couple of minutes — this gives the sauce a beautiful caramelized finish.

 Comments